TjMott/TjMott.Writer/README.md

 ### General Updates

-* Upgraded to modern AvaloniaUI (version 11+)
+* Upgraded to modern AvaloniaUI (version 11.3.2, was on old beta 0.10.X release).
-* Migrated from CefNet to CefGlue due to lack of Avalonia 11 support from CefNet
+* Migrated from CefNet to CefGlue due to lack of Avalonia 11 support from CefNet.
 * Lots of performance updates and improved features due to Avalonia framework updates, e.g. proper light/dark theme support.
-* Updated to .NET 8.0
+* Updated to .NET 8.0.
+* Main view reworked to improve loading speed when using a large works database.
+* Greatly improved SQLite performance.
+* Document encryption now follows the standard practice of random data encryption keys for each item, which are encrypted with a password-derived key encryption key.
+* Removed "Notes" feature to reduce maintenance footprint.
+Existing notes will be consolidated into a category in the main documents view.

+#### Known Issues

+* Editor autoreplace for smart quotes, ellipses, and em dashes may jump cursor position ahead if your cursor is not at the end of a line when the autoreplace happens.
+Potentially a QuillJS bug -- quill.setSelection is unpredictable after calling quill.clipboard.dangerouslyPasteHTML.
+* Editor autoreplace may not work as expected if you paste in a chunk of text containing autoreplaceable characters.
+* The in-app Readme does not work (normally shows this document).
+This is due to a broken package dependency that really needs to update for the latest Avalonia.
+* Export to Word does not generate Table of Contents correctly.
+* Linux console is pretty spammy about gpu_process issues.
+Something from CefGlue, but doesn't seem to harm this application.

 ### Version 0.5.2